rovo98/dfa-model-unknow-faulty-diagnosis/README.md

-# Data-Driven Fault Diagnosis in Unknown Discrete Event System
+# Data-Driven Fault Diagnosis in Unknown Model Discrete Event System

 For a DES (modeling by complete Deterministic Finite State Automata), its model is unknown, but running logs are available.